threepointone/disto/README.md

 dispatcher.waitFor(...stores)

-// There are many ways to write action creators.
-// I hope you like this one.
+// Action creators can be however you choose.
+// This is how I write them.

-// The action creator helper takes a dispatch function a map of key/values
+// The action creator helper takes a dispatch function and a map of key/values,
 // and generates a collection of functions that, when each are called,
 // dispatches a unique action along with passed arguments
 // further calling any optional function passed in the map

+// indeed, we use the action creator *itself* as the 'actionType'
+// to much convenience

 // what this means, is that you'll likely
-// never have to dispatch an action by yourself
+// never have to dispatch a raw action by yourself

 // also, since these are unique objects (with readable string representations),
 // you also don't have to worry about global namepace clashes

 var $ = act(dispatcher.dispatch, {
-  init: '',
+  init: '',   // use a blank string for default function
   a: '',
   b: function(){
     console.log('possible fire an ajax request here');